 1. Clean up your credit report

-When you request them, be ready to print or save them to your computer.
+When you request your report, be ready to print it or save it to your computer.

-Once you have the reports, examine everything.
+Once you have the report, examine everything.
 In particular, look for any accounts that show late payments or unpaid bills.
 If that information is inaccurate, the report should tell you where to send a dispute.

 2. Pay down your balance

-According to myFICO, the company that calculates one of the most widely used credit scores, 30 percent of your score is based on the amount you owe.
+According to Fair Isaac Corp., aka FICO, the company that calculates one of the most widely used credit scores, 30% of your FICO score is based on the amount you owe.

 However, it’s not simply how much you owe that’s important.
 It’s how much you owe compared with how much credit you have, a ratio known as your credit utilization rate.

 3. Pay twice a month

 You might think you’re doing great because you pay off your card every month, even if it’s maxed out.
-The problem is that your creditors are only reporting balances to the credit bureaus once a month.
+The problem is that your creditors are only reporting balances to the credit reporting companies once a month.
 If you run up a big balance each month, it could look like you’re overusing your credit.